Frequently Asked Questions

 The law saves babies from unsafe abandonment.
-It says that parents who do not harm their baby will not be prosecuted for abandonment if they hand their newborn to a responsible adult at a Safe Haven location.
+The law states that parents who do not harm their infant will not be prosecuted for abandonment if they hand their newborn to a responsible adult at a Safe Haven location or utilize an infant safety device if one is available.
 It gives a desperate parent a responsible alternative.
 Depending on your state, the law tells you where are the accepted locations that you can leave your baby and up to what age, with no questions asked as long as they are unharmed.

 What Do I Say When I Leave My Baby?

 Once you get to one of the accepted locations (Hospitals, Law Enforcement Agencies, etc.- depending on your state), you will need to relinquish your baby utilizing an infant safety device or to one of the staff members at the location.
 Please explain that you are relinquishing your infant under the Safe Haven Law.
 You may be asked to fill out paperwork requesting medical information and other important facts about your newborn, yourself, and the father.
 Completing this information is optional and will be used to share important facts with the infant's adopted family and the child.
 You are free to leave without answering questions.
 After relinquishing the infant, the staff will provide a medical evaluation for the baby.